philemonnwanne/projects/mini-project/readme.md

 composer install
 ```

-generate the artisan key with the following command
+Generate the artisan key with the following command
+> (make sure you are in the `/var/www/altschool/laravel`) directory before executing any command that starts with `php artisan`
 ```php
 php artisan key:generate
 ```